franznoel/pangDocumentation/Compiling-JavaScript-Packages-Using-Grunt/README.md

 	touch Gruntfile.js package.json
 	```

 4. Add content to the file `package.json`.
-See example package config.
+See example settings.

-	**Note:** Depending on your dependencies, Grunt will install the plugins coming from its [plugin server](http://gruntjs.com/plugins).

    ```
    {